This international workshop is organized in the honor and in the presence

 RER line B (from CDG) or Orlybus (from Orly)

-A form for registering online will be available at a later point on this web page.
-We will accept payments by credit card and wire transfers.
+We accept payments by credit card and wire transfers.

 June 17-22, 2018: workshop.
 Talks will start on June 18 early morning and end on June 22 at around noon.